 3. Get rid of unnecessary habits

 Bad habits will only lead you to fail.
 You have to identify each habits you got in your daily, weekly and monthly routine.
 Keep the good one (for example if you practice meditation, yoga and/or workout, it’s, of course, good habits); And let away all the bad and destructive habits (like partying the weekend (if you are “young” I know it’s hard but it’s necessary) or smoking), those example bad habits don’t help you to reach your potential.

 “Never give in except to convictions of honor and good sense.” – Winston Churchill

 4. Continue learning

 And please, for the love of your personal growth, don’t be a passive learner.
-Average millionaire read 60 books a year but not everyone study them.
-I encourage to read a lot of books of course but take 5 to 8 and study them; master the concept of what you read, listen, see.
+Average millionaire read 60 books a year but not everyone studies them.
+I encourage you to read a lot of books of course but take 5 to 8 and study them; master the concept of what you read, listen, see.

 5. Celebrate all your achievements

 Every win is a win even the smallest ones.
 It sounds strange but celebrates when you win (i.e. lose 3 pounds, sign a new client, work with a new partner) will help you a lot.
 Your brain loves to celebrate, the more you give him that, the more you’ll be successful.
 You haven’t to get on expensive things, you can take a deep breast and celebrate by listen to musics that boosts you; on weekend days you can go to the theatre and watch a movie you want to see.

 You can never achieve something extraordinary if you stay in your comfort zone or keep doing regular stuff and not taking risks.
 Fear of taking chances limits your potential for growth and the rewards you could get by doing so.
 Not being sure what will happen next keeps you motivated to work on the task to achieve your desired results.
 Taking risks involves evaluating the rewards and losses you might encounter by taking on a particular challenge.